-6.17 Third Party Vendor Verification
+6.15 Third Party Vendor Verification

 Plaza may receive employment and income verification directly from a third-party employment verification vendor.
-These verifications are acceptable as long as:
+These verifications are acceptable and may be used in lieu of W-2's and Paystubs as long as:

-- The borrower provided proper authorization for the underwriter to use this verification method. - The date of the completed verification is compliant with established guidelines. - The underwriter has determined that the vendor has made provisions to comply with reasonable quality control requests from both Plaza and any subsequent mortgagee.
-AND - Plaza understands it will be held accountable for the integrity of the information obtained from this source. - If necessary, Plaza must supplement these verifications by obtaining any missing information from the borrower or his or her employer.
+- The borrower provided proper authorization for the underwriter to use this verification method. - All information necessary to calculate the qualifying income is present and complies with AUS messaging. - The date of the completed verification is compliant with established guidelines. - The underwriter has determined that the vendor has made provisions to comply with reasonable quality control requests from both Plaza and any subsequent mortgagee.
+AND - Plaza understands it will be held accountable for the integrity of the information obtained from this source. - If necessary, Plaza must supplement these verifications by obtaining any missing information from the borrower or his or her employer. - Verification of Employment received directly from the borrower's employer may not be used in lieu of W-2's and Paystubs.

-6.18 IRS Form 4506-C
+6.16 IRS Form 4506-C